Abhiroop/Abhiroop.github.io/_posts/2017-1-16-Haskell-Powerset.md

 ```haskell
 b <- p x
 ```
 when applied, will result in `[True,False]`.
-In the first iteration `b` assumes the value of `True` and then `False` and followed by concatting the results of the two.
+In the first iteration `b` assumes the value of `True` and then `False` and follows by concatenating the results of the two.
 The definition of `bind` for the List monad will help you understand more:

 ```haskell
 instance Monad [] where